-Normal Pulse 72 per minute 15 to 18 per minute Breathing Temperature
+Normal Pulse 72 per minute "Breathing 15 to 18 per minute "Temperature - 98.70° accoor.

 Accident.-A life may often be saved by prompt and proper action taken by a person on the spot while waiting for the arrival of a doctor.